ropensci/qualR/paper.md

 # Example of use

-In this first example, by using the `CetesbRetrieveParam` function we downloaded NO<sub>X</sub> concentrations for March 2020.
+In this first example, by using the `CetesbRetrieveParam` function we downloaded NO~X~ concentrations for March 2020.
 It exemplifies the effect of lockdown during COVID 19 pandemic on São Paulo pollutant concentrations.
 The lockdown started on March 22, 2020 and It is a period where transit was restricted.